 The warm weather is here, and many Ontarians are getting out on the water.

-To make sure you have a fun – and safe — experience, we chatted with Ron Arnold, a Conservation Officer with the Southern Marine Enforcement Unit, and BOATsmart!‘s Lindsey Jeremiah, who shared seven tips for safe boating:
+To make sure you have a fun – and safe — experience, make sure you review these seven tips for safe boating:

 1. Ensure all safety equipment is packed before you hit the water

 Check that all the safety equipment required by law for your vessel and its size is on board and in good working condition.
 (Pst: you might be surprised what you legally need in your canoe!)

 These items include lifejackets/PFDs for every passenger, a First Aid kit, a buoyant heaving line, a sound signalling device (like a whistle*), a bail bucket, a watertight flashlight, and a paddle or anchor.

 When packing up your boat, keep these items within reach.
 Emergencies happen fast.

 Other items that could come in handy include: cellphone, extra sunscreen, water, snacks and clean dry clothes.

 *Pro tip: attach your whistle to your lifejacket/PFD so you can signal for help in an emergency.